adamsthws/cloudflare_tools/ddns_updater/README.md

 When executed as a cron-job...
 - Success - Will remain silent / no notification.
 - Error - The admin will be mailed.
-- Assuming the machine has the ability to send mail (e.g. via Postfix / External SMTP).
+  (Assuming the machine has the ability to send mail - e.g. via Postfix / External SMTP).